webaverse/docs/docs/getting-started.md

 ---
 id: getting-started
-title: Getting started with Webaverse
+title: Getting started
 ---

-Start using the Webaverse ecosystem today with these helpful articles for users and developers of the platform.
+Start using the Webaverse ecosystem today with these articles targeted at users and developers of the platform.

 ## Requirements